johnnovak/gridmonger-site/source/regions.rst

     </div>

-Another good example is the ``Pool of Radiance.grm`` map, which contains a partial map of the City of Phlan from the `SSI
+Another good example is the ``Pool of Radiance.gmm`` map, which contains a partial map of the City of Phlan from the `SSI
 <https://en.wikipedia.org/wiki/Strategic_Simulations>`_ `Gold Box
 <https://en.wikipedia.org/wiki/Gold_Box>`_ game `Pool of Radiance